 - Long-stream creators — the per-source-minute meter is priced against you.

-- Anyone needing watermark-free output without a subscription — the free tier can't do it; Morphed's free credits can.
+- Anyone needing watermark-free output without a subscription — the free tier can't do it; Morphed can on a paid plan, with a guided free start to try.

 - Teams already paying for image/video generation elsewhere — consolidation beats a single-purpose meter.